NEHR FAQs

 -

-What is the National Electronic Health Record (NEHR)?
+What is the National Electronic Health Record system (NEHR) ?

 The NEHR is the national repository that collects and stores a copy of your selected health information across different healthcare providers.
 It contains important details about your medical history that healthcare professionals would generally need to make more informed medical decisions and deliver safe and better care.